On the Privacy-Robustness-Utility Trilemma in Distributed Learning: Lower Bound

 \section{Lower Bound}

 We now prove our lower bound on the error incurred by a $(f, \varrho)$-robust distributed algorithm, when ensuring $(\varepsilon, \delta)$-DP.
-For clarity, we consider three separate cases.
-In Case I, we suppose that $f = 0$.
-In Case II, we consider the adversarial setting $f \geq 1$.
-In Case III, we consider $f \geq 1$ but no privacy is enforced.
-We compose the three lower bounds to conclude the proof.
+The main result is given in Theorem~\ref{th:finallb}, whose full proof is deferred to~\cref{app:final-lb}.
+To give insights about the proof, we detail three separate cases in sections~\ref{sec:lb_noadversary},~\ref{sec:lb_no_privacy} and~\ref{sec:lb_adversarial} where we respectively study $f = 0$, $f \geq 1$ but no privacy is enforced, and the adversarial setting $f \geq 1$ with privacy.